Ivy

 Have you ever looked back at some of the things you did as a teenage pup and just… cringe?
 Be kind to yourself—you were still learning.
 And so was I.

 For a while, I got to stay in a foster home, and it helped me grow into a much happier, more balanced dog.
-Now I’m back at the shelter—just temporarily, I hope—and I’m ready to show off everything I’ve learned.
+Now I’m back at the shelter—and I’m ready to show off everything I’ve learned.
 I’m about 70 lbs, fully grown, and working hard at channeling my energy and intelligence.
 I’ve met cats and done well with them, I’m focused and friendly, and I LOVE to show off my tricks.
 I’m a total champ at “place” and “lie down.”

 Have you ever looked back at some of the things you did as a teenage pup and just… cringe?
 Be kind to yourself—you were still learning.
 And so was I.

 For a while, I got to stay in a foster home, and it helped me grow into a much happier, more balanced dog.
-Now I’m back at the shelter—just temporarily, I hope—and I’m ready to show off everything I’ve learned.
+Now I’m back at the shelter—and I’m ready to show off everything I’ve learned.
 I’m about 70 lbs, fully grown, and working hard at channeling my energy and intelligence.
 I’ve met cats and done well with them, I’m focused and friendly, and I LOVE to show off my tricks.
 I’m a total champ at “place” and “lie down.”

-The good news?
-My foster—and my friends at Purina Farms—believe in me so mu
+My previous foster—and my friends at Purina Farms—believe in me so much that they’ve sponsored my adoption fee.

 How To Adopt